RaVeR76/Bedroom-DJ/README.md

 ## Project Goals

-To protray a fictional character called **DJ Snooze-A-Lot** & who is Ireland's longest serving Bedroom DJ.
+To protray a character called **DJ Snooze-A-Lot** (based on myself), who is Ireland's longest serving Bedroom DJ & has never DJ'd anywhere else ... other than his bedroom.
-I will create a website firstly, to have a laugh at my expense but more importantly, to display the skills I have learned so far.
+I will create a website firstly, to have a laugh at my expense but more importantly, to display the coding skills I have learned so far.
 I just want people to have a laugh when they visit my website & enjoy the nostalgia of the 90's rave scene as well.
 Ye never know though, maybe I'll become famous .....
-Bedroom DJ to World SuperStar DJ **ALL** because of my website.
+Bedroom DJ to World SuperStar DJ **ALL** because of my wee website.
 How cool would that be ha ha ?